Budget Breakdown: A Diner-Style Booth Is the Beating Heart of This Refreshed Family Home in France

 The cherry-red banquette is wrapped in glass, allowing the parents and their kids to keep in touch from across the updated 19th-century residence.

-Wanting more space for raising their four children and hosting extended family, doctors Paul-Louis and Elena Evrard found a mid-nineteenth century two-story home situated in Asnières-sur-Seine, a suburb about five miles from the center of Paris.
+Wanting more space for raising their four children and hosting extended family, doctors Paul-Louis and Elena Evrard found a mid-19th century two-story home situated in Asnières-sur-Seine, a suburb about five miles from the center of Paris.
 With abundant space and a modest garden, it offered a serene context for family life without sacrificing city living, thanks to a seven-minute commuter train journey that provides quick access to Paris’s Grands Boulevards district and its belle époque charm.

-Join Dwell+ to Continue
+Try Dwell+ to Continue

+You can cancel at any time.
 Already a Dwell+ subscriber?
 Sign In

 Published